JetBrains/Qodana/topics/code-horizon.md

 ## Average license audit rate

-Indicates the number of projects that passed codebase analysis using the [license audit](license-audit.topic) feature, and lets you navigate to the projects that where license audit failed or was not enabled.
+Indicates the number of projects that passed codebase analysis using the [license audit](license-audit.topic) feature, and lets you navigate to the projects where license audit failed or was not enabled.

 ## Problems by severity

-Contains the diagram showing the problem numbers by their severities.
+Contains a diagram showing the problem numbers by their severities.

 ## Problems over a specific period